ahmadabdul592/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 3-new_owner creates a script that changes the owner of the file hello to the user betty File 4-empty create a script that create an empty file called hello File 5-execute create a script that adds execute permission to the owner of the file hello File 6-multiple_permissions creates a script  that add execute permission to the owner, the group owner and read permission to  other users, to the file hello
+File 7-everybody create a script that adds execution permission tothe owner, the group owner andthe other users to the file hello